-Founders Hussein Ahmed, Skyler Johnson-Wagner, and Samah Gad built KustomNote as an addon to Evernote that allowed creating structured notes.
-Later it was transformed to a stand alone application that aided customers in recording, storing, retrieving, and sharing custom-structured notes.
-Kustomnote users were predominantly individuals along with a few small businesses.
-In 2015, founders determined that their business customers needed new additional features that pulled insights from unstructured data, files, and voice recordings.
-A decision to redesign the program led them to rebrand KustomNote as Transpose, and target businesses as their primary market.
+Founders Hussein Ahmed, Skyler Johnson-Wagner, and Samah Gad built KustomNote as an add-on to Evernote, which allowed for creating structured notes.
+Later, it was transformed into a stand-alone application that aided customers in recording, storing, retrieving, and sharing custom-structured notes.
+KustomNote users were predominantly individuals, along with a few small businesses.
+In 2015, its founders determined that their business customers needed new additional features that pulled insights from unstructured data, files, and voice recordings.
+A decision to redesign the program led them to rebrand KustomNote as Transpose and target businesses as their primary market.

-Gearheart team has joined the project back when it was called Kustomnote.
-We have started with initial project version that we have extended with tons of new features, conducted two complete application redesigns and rebranding and eventually brought Transpose to it’s final state as a complex world class data management system.
+The Gearheart team joined the project back when it was called KustomNote.
+We started with the initial project version that we extended with tons of new features, conducted two complete application redesigns and rebranding, and eventually brought Transpose to its final state as a complex world-class data management system.

-Small businesses acquire tremendous amounts of data that needs to be organized and stored.
-In order to track customers, products, tasks, projects and other entities, users have to utilize an entire ensemble of separate tools, or buy an expensive enterprise systems and purchase consulting services to educate employees to use it.
-Better way would be to build their own tool that matches their workflows and data structure instead of adapting to existing solutions, but this requires technical expertise and generally takes much effort.
+Small businesses acquire tremendous amounts of data that need to be organized and stored.
+In order to track customers, products, tasks, projects, and other entities, users have to utilize an entire ensemble of separate project management software tools or buy expensive enterprise systems and purchase consulting services to educate employees to use them.
+A better way would be to build their own project planning software that matches their workflows and data structure instead of adapting to existing solutions, but this requires technical expertise and generally takes much effort.

-It's an entirely new platform that enables users to design solutions matching their unique needs, and to leverage technologies, such as world-class text analytics, which were previously available only to large companies such as Amazon, Google, and Microsoft.
-Our vision is to provide an enterprise-level platform that doesn't require knowledge of database design or a huge set of complicated, expensive technologies, and yet delivers the same level of utility.
+It's an entirely new project tracking software that enables users to design solutions matching their unique needs, and to leverage technologies, such as world-class text analytics, which were previously available only to large companies such as Amazon, Google, and Microsoft.
+Our vision is to provide the best task management software that doesn't require knowledge of database design or a huge set of complicated, expensive technologies, and yet delivers the same level of utility.

 Transpose allowed users to define a variety of data structures (templates) and then enter records to define each structure.

 There was no limit to the number of object types, record numbers, or cases available for use.
 The application tracked tasks, employees, products, plans, and workouts.
-Typical fields used by small businesses may have included text, numbers, dates, google contacts, attached files, voice records, time tracking, signature.
+Typical fields used by small businesses may have included text, numbers, dates, Google contacts, attached files, voice records, time tracking, and signatures.
 Transpose has supported 30 different field types.

-Transpose offered numerous features allowing users to manipulate data in a variety of ways.
-Data visualizations and discovery.
-Sharing records with team mates or outside users.
-Smart search and filters.
-Embedding records on external sites.
-Many other features were available:
+Transpose offered numerous features allowing users to manipulate data in a variety of ways: data visualizations and discovery, sharing records with teammates or outside users, smart search and filters, and embedding records on external sites.
+Many other features were available.

-By specifying a structure filtering was possible using any field.
-For example finding clients that registered in specific date range or had a status assigned was filterable.
+By specifying a structure, filtering was possible using any field.
+For example, finding clients who registered in a specific date range or had a status assigned was filterable.
 Each template offered different filter options.

 The calendar view was set up similar to the Kanban.